Holder-hash/Holder-hash/README.md

 <br><br>
 I have experience in commercial development, accepted freelance orders, and now work for a company.
 <br><br>
 I’m writing in React, now I’m diving into Angular, and I also worked with WordPress.
+I can write a simple backend in PHP
 <br><br>
 Very ambitious and constantly learning :)
 <br>